Something went wrong loading this image.

 To avoid these types of distractions, keep your phone out of your learning space.
 Turn off social media notifications during class.
 You can even download anti-distraction apps to block distractions from ever getting to you in the first place.

-8. Practice healthy habits.
+8. Practice Healthy Habits

 Keeping up with your health is an important area of focus no matter how old you are or in what year of school.
 When your body is functioning properly, your mind will focus better, and you will be better equipped to stay on task during your high school classes.